 She put her finger over his

 lips.
-"Don't.
-Don't say anything more.
-I will let you know where to send the alcove
+"Please, do not say anything more.
+I will let you know where to send

 He reached for her but the